boucadair/WG-Charters/v6ops.md

 ## Objectives

 *  Publish Informational or BCP documents that provide IPv6 operational guidance in specific deployment contexts.
-This includes:
+For example, this includes:

      + Documents summarizing requirements and defining current practices for nodes, applications, and services adopting and operating over IPv6.